schmitz1193/quizzes/README.md

+#JS101 Quizz

-Create a variable that is an empty string.
+1. Create a variable that is an empty string.

-Create a variable that holds an empty array.
+1. Create a variable that holds an empty array.

-Create a variable that holds the value of 2
+1. Create a variable that holds the value of 2

 Add the names of ten fruits to the array.